What documents do I get after paying off my mortgage? These are the documents you should receive from your lender after paying off your mortgage.

-If your loan is the standard 15-year or 30-year fixed-rate mortgage, your lender should send you a letter telling you that you’ve paid your mortgage in full and enclose the original note and mortgage you signed many years ago.
-Each of those documents may be stamped “cancelled” by the lender.
+If your loan is the standard 15-year or 30-year fixed-rate mortgage, your lender should send you a letter telling you that you’ve paid your mortgage in full.
+The lender should enclose the original note and mortgage you signed many years ago.
+Each of those documents may be stamped “canceled” by the lender.
 (Some of our readers actually frame their canceled mortgage document!)

-Because the note you signed is a legal instrument, you want to get it back and see that it is cancelled.
+Because the note you signed is a legal instrument, you want to get it back and see that it has been canceled.

-Once you terminate an equity line of credit or if term ends and you have no balance on it, you’d expect to get the cancelled note and mortgage back from the lender.
+Once you terminate an equity line of credit or if the term ends and you have no balance on it, you’d expect to get the canceled note and mortgage back from the lender.